sourcery-ai-bot/Jaaag-one/README.md

 If you already are a discord user, then please consider inviting the instance of the bot that I host, [here](https://cutt.ly/zzh5AGh)

 ## Before you get started...
-* Since the bot caters to discord, you might need to know how stuff and the norms of discord.
+* Since the bot caters to discord, you might need to know the stuff and the norms of discord.
 [This is a beginner's guide to discord](https://support.discord.com/hc/en-us/articles/360045138571-Beginner-s-Guide-to-Discord)
 * You also need to see the [discord.py docs](https://discordpy.readthedocs.io/en/latest/), which is the python library the bot is built on, to better understand the code.

 ## Installed packages-